Wilhelm-Ferdinand Galland: World War II

-On 28 March 1943, the RAF conducted a "Rodeo" fighter sweeps over enemy territory.
+On 28 March 1942, the RAF conducted a "Rodeo" fighter sweeps over enemy territory.
 In its defense, II.
 Gruppe was called to action when an attack on Boulogne was imminent.
-The Hornchurch Wing engaged the Stab (headquarters unit) and I. Gruppe of JG 26 over Guînes and the English Channel while the Kenley Wing lead by Group Captain Victor Beamish encountered II.
+The Hornchurch Wing engaged the Stab (headquarters unit) and I. Gruppe of JG 26 over Guînes and the English Channel while the Kenley Wing led by Group Captain Victor Beamish encountered II.
 Gruppe between Cap Gris-Nez and Calais.
 In this aerial battle, JG 26 lost two aircraft and claimed six RAF fighters shot down, including Beamish who was killed in action.
 Galland accounted for one of the six German claims, taking his total to four aerial victories.
 He was credited with shooting down a Spitfire at 18:50 in the vicinity of Cap Gris-Nez.
 On 10 April, the RAF flew two "Rodeos", providing a diversion for a "Ramrod" short range bomber attack missions targeting Boulogne.
 That day, Galland flew with the Gruppenstab under the command of Hauptmann Joachim Müncheberg.
 JG 26 lost three aircraft, including two pilots killed in action, for six aerial victories claimed.
 Galland claimed a 340 (Free French) Squadron Spitfire shot down 5 km west of Étaples.
 His sixth claim was filed on 24 April following combat in defense of "Circus" No. 132.
 That day, the RAF targeted oil installations at Vlissingen and Walcheren in the Netherlands.
 II.
 Gruppe took off from Abbeville, headed for Cap Gris-Nez and attacked No. 234 Squadron, shooting down four Spitfires.
 One victory was credited to Galland who shot down a Spitfire near Cap d'Albert.
 On 1 May, four "Rodeos" and "Circus" No. 150 attacked various targets in northern France.
 II.
 Gruppe engaged the Hornchurch and North Weald Wing.
 During this encounter, Galland shot down a Spitfire from either No. 122 or No. 222 Squadron in the vicinity of Dover.